-You get to enjoy nature at night, meet nice people, and look through telescopes brought by Morehead Planetarium and Science Center and the Chapel Hill Astronomical and Observational Society (CHAOS).
-Members of the Raleigh Astronomy Club (RAC) usually bring telescopes, as well.
+You get to enjoy nature at night, meet nice people, and look through telescopes brought by Morehead Planetarium and Science Center, the Chapel Hill Astronomical and Observational Society (CHAOS), and the Raleigh Astronomy Club (RAC).
 If skies permit, a Morehead educator will use a green laser to point out stars and constellations.

 If you’ve been to one skywatching session, you definitely haven’t been to them all.
 The stars and constellations you can see change from month to month as Earth orbits the Sun.
 The Moon and planets move from night to night against the background of the stars.

 Typically, we schedule sessions so you can see the Moon.
 Usually at least one planet is visible.
 Expect to see objects outside our solar system, such as double stars, star clusters, nebulae, and even other galaxies.
 You might see satellites and meteors.

 Maybe.
 Your best bet for seeing the Milky Way—the hazy band of starlight that is the plane of our galaxy—is a site such as Little River, which offers darker skies than many places in the Triangle.

 No, just show up.
 If you plan to bring a large group, such as an entire class or scout group, we appreciate a heads-up at (919) 962-1236, but it’s not required.

 No. You can drop in any time during the session.
 (Please note: The Stagville Under the Stars events at Historic Stagville usually begin with an indoors storytelling program that you will miss if you arrive late.)

 If you arrive early, you may find that telescope operators are too busy setting up to have a conversation.
 Generally, site managers request that we pack up at the scheduled end time.